ysmood/nobone-sync/readme.md

 # nobone-sync

-A simple remote file sync tool for interal network.
+A simple remote file sync tool for development.

 It's also a simple example to show how [nobone](https://github.com/ysmood/nobone) works.